Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 If an implicit receiver is available in a given scope, it may be used to call callables implicitly in that scope without using the navigation operator.

-For [extension callables][Callables and `invoke` convention], the receiver used as the extension receiver parameter is called *extension receiver*, while the implicit receiver the extension itself is declared in is called *dispatch receiver*.
+For [extension callables][Callables and `invoke` convention], the receiver used as the extension receiver parameter is called *extension receiver*, while the implicit receiver associated with the declaration scope the extension is declared in is called *dispatch receiver*.
 For a particular callable invocation, any or both receivers may be involved, but, if an extension receiver is involved, the dispatch receiver must be implicit.

+> Note: by definition, local extension callables do not have a dispatch receiver, as they are declared in a statement scope.

 > Note: there may be situations in which *the same implicit receiver* is used as both the dispatch receiver and the extension receiver for a particular callable invocation, for example:
 >